16 ways to drive website traffic and increase search ranking

 If your website is sluggish, you risk losing potential customers.
 A slow website can be enough to break a business.
 The most common culprit for slow-loading sites tends to be large images.
 While high-quality images are crucial to establishing credibility, a smaller photo doesn't necessarily mean lesser quality.

 It's all about what tools you use to reduce image size and the image format you’re saving.
-Ideally, your website's images shouldn't be more than 100 KB each.
+Ideally, your website's images shouldn't exceed 100 KB each.
 The larger they are, the longer it will take your page to load.
 The good news is there are a few different ways to circumvent this without sacrificing image quality!
-For a quick and easy tool to reduce the size of your website images, try using TinyPNG.
+There are plenty of quick and easy tools to reduce the size of your website images, including TinyPNG for PNGs, JPEGs, and more.

 4. Rich snippets

-Your website doesn't have to be in the top-ranked position either (position 0); it just needs to come in around the top five.
+Your website doesn't have to be in the top-ranked position either.
+It just needs to come in around the top five.
 A well-worded snippet can be placed at the top of the search regardless of your site's current ranking!

-The first step in setting up a successful snippet is to identify a keyword for which your site already ranks well.
+The first step in setting up a successful snippet is to identify a keyword your site already ranks well for.
 Once you've got that, you have to provide clear answers to commonly asked questions in your niche.
-Snippets can showcase anything from review stars and votes for products to concise chunks of helpful information that will draw users to your site.
+Snippets can showcase anything from review stars and votes for products to concise chunks of helpful information to draw users to your site.

 5. Improve dwell time